david-bulte/reflex/README.md

 </div>
 ```

-Some might not find this approach so intuitive.
-You can of course provide
+Some might find this approach not so intuitive.
+You can of course alos provide
 an empty div yourself, and adapt the reflex expression, like so:

 ```